tapdata/tapdata-docs/docs/prerequisites/mq-and-middleware/kafka-enhanced.md

 * As a target node

-  - **Replication Factor**: Default is `1`, used when creating topics.
+  - **Number of Replicas**: Default is `1`, used when creating topics.
 Does not take effect if the topic already exists.

-  - **Partition Count**: Default is `3`, used when creating topics.
+  - **Number of Partitions**: Default is `3`, used when creating topics.
 If the configuration is greater than the number of partitions for the corresponding topic, it will automatically expand the partitions.